 Thrillers: Mountain climbing, trekking, backpacking

-Recommended TEFL job: Paid TEFL Internship in Buenos Aires for Non Native Speakers or Paid TEFL Internship in Santiago, Chile
+Recommended TEFL job: Paid TEFL Internship in Argentina for Non Native Speakers

 If most of your favorite memories and adventures happen on two wheels instead of on foot, then you’ll love getting to know the bike paths of the island of Taiwan.
 It’s 602-mile Cycle Route No. 1 is becoming one of Asia’s greatest cycle routes.
 Most cycling routes can be found in the still wild and basically untouched eastern coast—the perfect getaway from the hustle and bustle of busy Taipei.
 If you have time off for the National Holidays and want a multi-day adventure, we highly recommend you join many of the locals and cycle the entire 900 km of the island (it only takes 5-12 days—easy peasy! *Gulp*).